 Send Organizers or Letters.
 These tools help make sure your clients bring the correct information to their appointments.
-Sending organizers is easier than ever, thanks to Drake Software's SecureFilePro option.
+Sending organizers is easier than ever, thanks to Drake Software's SecureFilePro option, and Drake Tax produces professional letters with just a couple mouse clicks.